-Students who wish to transfer from one college to another, or to any other institution, should request an official transcript from Records and Registration five days before it is needed.
+Students who wish to transfer from one college to another, or to any other institution, should request an official transcript from the Registrar's Office five days before it is needed.
 Official transcripts will be released to other accredited and approved institutions upon written request.
 Official transcripts may be released to the student.